 Winter Thrill Seekers

-Just 20 minutes outside Quebec City you can challenge your adventurer spirit at Valcartier Villa Vacances, the largest winter playground in North America with more than 35 snow slides and activities for family.
+Just 20 minutes outside of Quebec City you can challenge your adventurer spirit at Valcartier Villa Vacances, the largest winter playground in North America with more than 35 snow slides and activities for the family.
 Take note that some of the slides can get up to speeds of 80 km or more.

 Eating well in Quebec City